CSCfi/csc-user-guide/docs/computing/running/batch-job-partitions.md

 ```

-!!! note "Notes on partitions"
+!!! info "Notes on partitions"

     - ** Only request the memory you need **
         - The jobs will run sooner, since in each partition, most of the